Pests

 • leaves developing a dull, dusty appearance instead of the normal glossy blue-green sheen

-• stippling starting on older leaves and progressing to newer growth as population grows
+• stippling starting on older, lower leaves and progressing to newer growth as the population expands

 Causes